kisiwu/novice-routing/README.md

 })
 ```

+`setValidators` can be called before or after creating the routes.

 ### Other methods

 As a router can be a middleware of another router (`use` method), you might want to keep different `auth` and `validator` handlers for some routers.
-For example a router might have its own `auth` handlers while being a middleware of a router also having `auth` handlers.
+For example a router might have its own `auth` handlers while being `use`d by a router also having `auth` handlers.
 For that purpose there are some methods:

 - `setAuthHandlersIfNone`
 - `setValidatorsIfNone`